ryjfgjl/DiLuConverter/README.md

     Under Append mode, import all data to the table populated
   #### The Header on Row：
     Set which row as Column name
+  #### The Data Start From Row：
+    The data start from the row
   #### Skip Blank Lines：
     Skip Blank Rows
   #### Trim Spaces：
     Trim spaces around the data
   #### Skip Blank Sheets：
     Ignore sheet if there is no data in it
-  #### Add a Column, Values is The Table Name：
+  #### Add a Column, Values is The Excel Name：
-    For imported table, add a column which value is its table name
+    For imported table, add a column which value is its excel name
   #### Recursion of Directories
     Recursive directories to find all excel files
   #### Transform Chinese in Table/Column Name to The First Letter